Predicting Human Perceptions of Robot Performance During Navigation Tasks: Data Collection with SEAN and VR

 \subsection{Data Collection Procedure}

 \textbf{Protocol:} A data collection session took place as follows.
 First, the participant provided demographics data.
 Second, the experimenter introduced the robot, explained the navigation task in which the participant was to follow the robot, and demonstrated how to use the VR device to control their avatar in SEAN and label robot performance.
 Third, the participant experienced four navigation tasks with the robot, each with a particular starting position and destination.
+For consistency, the pedestrians were controlled using the same behavior graph controller provided in SEAN 2.0 \cite{tsoi2022sean} and the robot used the same navigation logic across the tasks.

 In each task, the robot guided the participant to the destination and repeatedly changed its behavior (as further detailed below).
 Importantly, the interaction was paused before and after each behavior change took place, at which point the participant was asked to evaluate the robot's most recent navigation performance.
 A typical data collection session was completed in 45 min to 1 hour.
 Participants were compensated US\$15 for their time.

-\textbf{Robot Behaviors:} During a navigation task, the robot switched between one of these three behaviors:

-\begin{description} [align=left, leftmargin=0em, labelsep=0.3em, font=\normalfont\itshape, itemsep=0em, parsep=0.2em] \item [1.
+\textbf{Robot Behaviors:} During a navigation task, the robot switched between one of these three types of behavior: \begin{description} [align=left, leftmargin=0em, labelsep=0.3em, font=\normalfont\itshape, itemsep=0.2em, parsep=0em] \item [1.
 Nav-Stack.]
 The robot navigated efficiently to the destination based on the path planned by the ROS Navigation Stack with social costs \cite{lu2014layered}.
+The planned paths generally minimized navigation time while avoiding collisions and invading personal space.
 This behavior lasted 40 seconds. \item [2.
 Spinning.]
-The robot rotated at its current position, indicating confusion.
-This behavior lasted 20 seconds. \item [3.
+The robot rotated at its current position, which we expected to be perceived as if the robot was confused.
+This behavior lasted 20 seconds.
+It was implemented by sending angular velocity commands to the robot's motion controller. \item [3.
 Wrong-Way.]
 The robot moved in the wrong direction, away from the task's destination, effectively making a mistake during navigation.
-This behavior lasted 20 seconds. \end{description}
+This behavior lasted 20 seconds and was implemented using the Navigation Stack with social costs as well, but with an incorrect navigation goal. \end{description}